hotmeshio/samples-javascript/README.md

 <img src="./img/temporal_state_machine.png" alt="Temporal reentrant workflow execution as a finite state machine" style="max-width:100%;width:800px;">

-The standard set of expected static methods is available, including:
+The standard set of expected static workflow methods are available for use in your functions:

  - `waitFor` Pause your function using your chosen signal key, and only awaken when the signal is received from the outide.
 Use a standard `Promise` to collate and cache the signals and only awaken your function once all signals have arrived.
     ```javascript